davidsmakerworks/ai-artist/DEVTIPS.md

 ### Ideas from Code Review

 **Per-character LLM backend** — the single `chat_service` key forces all characters to use the same provider (OpenAI, Anthropic, or OpenRouter).
 A dict like `{ "poet": "anthropic", "visionary": "openrouter" }` would let you mix providers per role.
-Note that OpenRouter already lets you mix model tiers within a single `chat_service`, so this matters most when you want to mix native Anthropic/OpenAI APIs with OpenRouter.
+Note that OpenRouter already lets you mix model tiers within a single `chat_service`, so this matters most when you want to mix native Anthropic/OpenAI APIs with OpenRouter. (`provider_options` already gives per-call kwargs but not per-character provider switching.)

+**Per-character provider options** — `openrouter_options` / `openai_options` / `anthropic_options` in `config.json` apply globally to every character.
+To pass different options per character (e.g. high reasoning effort only for the visionary), pass `provider_options` explicitly to `create_chat_character()` at each call site in `main.py`.

 **Non-blocking pipeline** — the entire creation pipeline runs on the main thread, blocking input for 10–30+ seconds.
 A `threading.Thread` for the pipeline would allow ESC to abort a running generation.
 The main challenge is thread-safe pygame surface updates.